-Meet ‘Paul’ a robot coded to sketch portraits in a matter of minutes.
+Meet ‘Paul’ – a robot programmed to sketch portraits in a matter of minutes.

 The robot is made of an old school desk with a mechanical arm and a camera set to look like part of a life drawing class.